Capabilities in Technical Preview 1606 for Configuration Manager

 - In the Configuration Manager console, click Administration > Overview > Client Settings.

 - Open the appropriate device settings to enable the client agent.
-For more information about default and custom client settings, see How to configure client settings in System Center Configuration Manager.
+For more information about default and custom client settings, see How to configure client settings.

 - Click Software Updates and select Yes for the Enable management of the Office 365 Client Agent setting.